Download the PHP package evo/debug without Composer

 as to not inject the debug data as HTML into the page.

-It is circular refrence safe, unlike many of PHP's built in output function.
-A simple example of a circular refrence is an object that stores a refrence to itself in one of it's properties.
-Another example is an object that stores a refrence to a second object that stores a refrence to the first object.
-In PHP's built in functions, this results in infinate recursion.
-The Debugger instead replaces the circular refrence with a simple place holder ~CIRCULAR_REFRENCE~
+It is circular reference safe, unlike many of PHP's built-in output function.
+A simple example of a circular reference is an object that stores a reference to itself in one of its properties.
+Another example is an object that stores a reference to a second object that stores a reference to the first object.
+In PHP's built-in functions, this results in infinite recursion.
+The Debugger instead replaces the circular reference with a simple placeholder ~CIRCULAR_REFRENCE~

 .

-Simularaly it also has protection or limits on the depth it will look at when outputing.
+Similarly, it also has protection or limits on the depth it will look at when outputting.
 This limit can be set in the constructor.
-Once the depth limit is reached a place holder will be substitued ~DEPTH_LIMIT~
+Once the depth limit is reached a placeholder will be substituted ~DEPTH_LIMIT~

 .